-Lead is also used in a wide variety of products found in and around our homes. including paint, ceramics, pipes and plumbing materials, solders, gasoline, batteries and cosmetics.
+Lead is also used in a wide variety of products found in and around our homes including pipes, solders, gasoline and batteries.

-Other end uses for lead include underwater cable sheathing, glassware, solder and roof sheeting.
+Other end uses for lead include underwater cable sheathing, glassware, radiotherapy equipment in hospitals, safety systems in aircraft and roof sheeting.

 History of the lead-acid battery